juicyllama/framework/common/docs/README.md

 # JuicyLlama Framework

+[JuicyLlama](https://juicyllama.com) pride ourselves on delivering rapid development projects for our clients, we do this in part via our modular development framework.

 ::: danger
 Our framework is currently in a beta phase while we work our way to a version 1.0.0.